Opportunities to exercise leadership skills and abilities are also available at St. Andrews.

 Many positions exist in the Student Government Association.
 Also, each club and organization has its own set of officers.
 One of the officers or members of each club is a part of the Leadership Council, which meets monthly to discuss issues facing student organizations, keep open the lines of communication, plan campus-wide programs, and receive on-going leadership training for themselves and their organizations.

 Many opportunities for involvement in social activities are provided for St. Andrews students.
 Catering to a diverse student body, St. Andrews offers something for everyone.
-An array of social events sponsored by residence halls, the Student Activities Union, and other clubs and organizations fill the calendar.
+An array of social events sponsored by residence halls, the Knights Activity Planning Committee, and other clubs and organizations fill the calendar.
 Movies, parties, dances, athletic events, performing artists, comedians, novelty/variety shows, and intramural competitions are all highly anticipated events.
 GANZA is a weeklong event held annually every spring with many traditional, fun events scheduled throughout the week.

 The Wall is a primary venue for free expression.
 The purpose of “The Wall” is to offer members of the community a venue for expression.
 Community members are allowed to paint on the white surfaces of the wall on the east side of the lake only.